-After lunch, we return to the hotel and load up for a two-hour drive to another hilltop resort - Bukit Tinggi.
+After lunch, we return to the hotel and load up for the two-hour drive to another hilltop resort - Bukit Tinggi.
 This will be our base for one night in readiness for an early morning start tomorrow near the Japanese Garden.
 Night Bukit Tinggi

 BUKIT TINGGI TO TAMAN NEGARA

-We'll aim to arrive at Kuala Tahan, headquarters of the Taman Negara National Park, in the late afternoon and in good time to settle into our comfortable air-conditioned chalets at Taman Negara Mutiara Resort, which will be our base for the next four nights.
+We will aim to arrive at Kuala Tahan, headquarters of the Taman Negara National Park, in the late afternoon and in good time to settle into our comfortable air-conditioned chalets at Taman Negara Mutiara Resort, which will be our base for the next four nights.
 Night Taman Negara

 Days 9 - 11